What Causes Anal Leakage: What You Need to Know About Rectal Incontinence

 Depending on the exact situation, the causes of rectal incontinence, and the severity of the symptoms, the patient’s quality of life is usually improved to varying degrees with treatment.
 Some patients may not be aware of the need to pass stool, leading to passive incontinence.
 Rectal incontinence does not have to be a lifelong problem or drastically reduce your quality of life.
 Don’t feel embarrassed to talk to your doctor about treatment options.
 We have seen and heard it all before and would love to help you live a life not defined by rectal incontinence.

-Alabama Colon & Rectal Institute is centred around treating diseases of the colon, rectum, anus, and pelvic floor muscles.
+Alabama Colon & Rectal Institute is centered around treating diseases of the colon, rectum, anus, and pelvic floor muscles.

 Alabama Colon & Rectal Institute (also known as the “Butt Hutt” around town!) has been in practice since 1990 as a free-standing, private practice located in downtown Birmingham, Alabama.
 We are known for our efficiency and patient care in a more relaxed, office-based setting.
 Our doctors are known regionally for their expertise and are active in teaching surgical residents and other physicians.
 We are also a major sponsor of The Rumpshaker 5K, a race promoting colorectal cancer awareness.
 Check out our website for more information; call us to make an appointment at (205) 458-5000, or email us at [email protected].